bonny/WordPress-Simple-History/readme.txt

 Tested up to: 6.5
 Stable tag: 4.15.1

-Easily track and view the changes made on your WordPress site, providing a comprehensive audit trail of user activities.
-See who created a page, uploaded an attachment or approved a comment, and more.
+Track changes and user activities on your WordPress site.
+See who created a page, uploaded an attachment, and more, for a complete audit trail.

 ## Description